The Multi Shop Advantage™

 2) "I'll wait until hail season is over."
 Then your insurance can charge you TWO deductibles if you are hit by a 2nd storm, and or total out your vehicle when the damage from TWO storms exceeds the damage to value threshold.
 Either way you LOSE.

 3) I'll take my chances, I'll get it fixed later.
 In this thinking YOU are in control, or so you think.
 Then WHAM! someone plows into you and their insurance is liable to make you whole, except you've let them off the hook for the $5000 of hail damage you didn't get repaired on your vehicle.
-I just spoke with a woman last night, her friend had hail damage on her car, then someone rear ended her.
+I just spoke with a woman this last storm and her friend had hail damage on her car, then someone rear ended her.
 The two events totaled out her 2014 vehicle and now she's in this exact situation.
-If you think I'm joking you should look up the rise in accidents due to texting.
+If you think I'm joking you should look up the rise in accidents due to driving and texting.
 I'm just saying...

 Be leery of a lack of reviews.
-I've seen shops with their reviews completely turned off, or shops that have been around a while with only 1 or 2 reviews (suggesting they had to close their FB page and start over)
+We've seen shops with their reviews completely turned off, or shops that have been around a while with only 1 or 2 reviews (suggesting they had to close their FB page and start over)

 1) If your original hood is repairable by the PDR method.
 DO IT.
 I've never seen a PDRd hood that came out badly.

 2) You just assume that when your insurance said "new" hood, that they meant a new factory hood.
 This is rarely the case, they often write it for aftermarket and some shops will use the cheapest hood they can get to make MORE profit.
+After all you like not having to pay your deductible, right?